-During the Statistics programme at The University of Edinburgh, you'll gain a qualification that is highly regarded in both academia and industry.
+You will gain a qualification that is highly regarded in both academia and industry.
 Future career options are diverse, with past students finding positions in academic institutions, forensics, finance, law and biological and agricultural organisations.

-Home/EU fees have still to be agreed
+Home fees have still to be agreed

-PhD part-time fees
+PhD PT fees

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.